uafgeotools/cube_conversion/README.md

 cube_conversion
 ===============

 This command-line tool converts [DiGOS](https://digos.eu/) DATA-CUBE<sup>3</sup>
 files into miniSEED files of a desired length of time with specified metadata.
 Output miniSEED files are ready for IRIS upload and have units of Pa.
-The tool an differentiate between channels for 3 channel DATA-CUBE<sup>3</sup> files and optionally extract coordinates from the digitizer's GPS.
+The tool can differentiate between channels for 3 channel DATA-CUBE<sup>3</sup> files and optionally extract coordinates from the digitizer's GPS.
 The code only looks for files from digitizers defined in the `digitizer_sensor_pairs.json` file.
 Therefore, this file must be updated if pairings change or new pairings are added.
 The user can specify a custom "breakout box factor" for setups that modify the signal voltage via a voltage divider.
-Currently only set up for conversion of infrasound data, but future updates will accommodate seismic as well.
+This tool is currently only set up for conversion of infrasound data, but future updates will accommodate seismic as well.

 Dependencies
 ------------